MixMasterT/youth_work_hub/README.md

   Same as login form but includes more fields, such as email and phone number.
 Also includes 'guest login' link.

 ### Navbar
-  Contains a list of links to: 'Home', 'Workers', 'My Jobs', 'Profile' as well as the 'Login Dialogue'
+  Contains a list of links to: 'Home', 'Workers', 'My Jobs', 'Profile'

 ### User's Profile
   Show basic user's information including email, and phone number.
 Provide link to edit profile.